logo

 speaker

 Hi, guys.
 Good morning.
 Thanks for taking my question.
 Maybe this is also for Karen.
-I think at the beginning of the launch, you talked about the time it might take to get onto Formulary and the time it might take for a patient to receive treatment for CIDP from the time the script is written.
-Can you give us an update on both of those metrics, maybe a little bit more focus on the latter, because I think people are still wondering if your initial cautious guidance at that time it would take to receive treatment is still true, or is that trending above expectations?
+I think at the beginning of the launch, you talked about the time it might take to get onto formulary and the time it might take for a patient to receive treatment for CIDP from the time the script is written.
+Can you give us an update on both of those metrics, maybe a little bit more focus on the latter, because I think people are still wondering if your initial cautious guidance about time it would take to receive treatment is still true, or is that trending above expectations?
 Thanks.

 speaker

-Karen
+Karen Massey

 Yeah, thanks for the question.
 I'm happy to address this.
-So with any launch, actually with any patient start, there is a delay between when the prescription is written and the patient actually receives the treatment.
-And at launch, this is often longer than once you're in steady state, because payer policies are coming online during that time.
+With any launch, actually with any patient start, there is a delay between when the prescription is written and the patient actually receives the treatment.
+And at launch, this is often longer than once you're in steady state because payer policies are coming online during that time.
 What we've seen for CIDP is in line with what we saw for MG and in line with what our expectations are.
 So patients are moving relatively smoothly from prescription to patient to getting on therapy when there are payer policies in place.
 And I really do want to recognize the team for their efforts, not just to getting payer policies in place, but also to the team that does support getting patients through that process and getting them onto treatment.

 speaker

-Our next question comes from a line of James Gordon from JP Morgan.
+Our next question comes from a line of James Gordon from J.P.
+Morgan.
 Your line is open.

 speaker